MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

   In Windows Configuration Designer, you&#39;ll need to fill out the AssignedAccess/MultiAppAssignedAccessSettings, and upload the xml file you&#39;ll create that defines your kiosk.

-You can use a [sample XML from below](https://docs.microsoft.com/en-us/hololens/hololens-kiosk-fake-file-to-remind-via-error-).
+You can use a [sample XML](hololens-kiosk-reference.md#kiosk-xml-code-samples).
 You many create multiple Kiosk profiles in one XML file, and assign each to different users/groups.
 Your kiosk configuration will be called a **Profile Id** and have a GUID.
 You will assign that Profile in the configs section by specifying the user type and using the same GUID for the **DefaultProfile Id**.

 To add apps to your app, add them using their AUMID.
-You can use [the AUMIDs of in-box HoloLens apps](https://docs.microsoft.com/en-us/hololens/hololens-kiosk-fake-file-to-remind-via-error-).
+You can use [the AUMIDs of in-box HoloLens apps](hololens-kiosk-reference.md#hololens-aumids).

 2. Apply configuration on HoloLens